baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/image/type.md

 2D or 3D images can be loaded as a scalar volume using Type="Volume".
 4D images are loaded using Type="VolumeSequence".
 This will activate the sequence controls to play the time series.
+These types can be assigned to the 'Foreground' or 'Background' Layer element.

 !!!
 Note "VolumeSequence"